getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 _Import name: `Sentry.Integrations.InboundFilters`_

 This integration allows developers to ignore specific errors based on the type or message, as well as blacklist/whitelist URLs that originate from the exception.
 It ignores errors, which message starts with `Script error` or `Javascript error: Script error` by default.
 More on this in our ["What the heck is "Script error"?"](https://blog.sentry.io/2016/05/17/what-is-script-error) blog post.
+Also, keep in mind that blacklist and whitelist work only for captured exceptions, not raw message events.

 To configure it, use `ignoreErrors`, `blacklistUrls`, and `whitelistUrls` SDK options directly.